robleroni/Puerro/docs/02-DOM.md

 ![Event-Flow](assets/img/events.png)

-For an hanlder function to manipulate the DOM, references to the elements to be manipulate are needed.
+For a handler function to manipulate the DOM, references to the elements to be manipulate are needed.

 ```js
 const handleEvent = event => {